ldynia/workshop-github-copilot-chat/chat/README.md

 # Select recommend and alive functions
 @workspace /tests this

-Does this code violates SOLID principle from OO programming?
+Does this code violates SOLID principles?

 Refactor

 Implement a decorator to handle errors
 Comment every line in the recommend method with time complexity.
 Estimate the total time complexity of the recommend method.
 ```